Elmoustafi-22/i-e-school-admin-panel/README.md

 # i-eSchool Admin Panel

 A modern, responsive admin dashboard for online school management.
-This is a frontend-only prototype designed for technical interview exercises where candidates will implement backend functionality.
+This project now integrates a MongoDB backend via Next.js API Routes, transitioning from a frontend-only prototype to a functional application with data persistence.

 ![i-eSchool Admin Panel](https://img.shields.io/badge/Next.js-16.0.7-black) ![TypeScript](https://img.shields.io/badge/TypeScript-5.0-blue) ![Tailwind CSS](https://img.shields.io/badge/Tailwind-4.1.9-38bdf8)

 ## Overview

 i-eSchool Admin Panel is a clean, professional education management system built with Next.js, React, TypeScript, and Tailwind CSS.
 It provides a complete UI for managing classes, students, attendance, AI-powered summaries, and Microsoft Teams integration.

-**This is a frontend prototype.** All data is currently stored in component state using mock data.
-Candidates in technical interviews will implement the backend functionality.
+The backend functionality for `Classes` and `Students` management is implemented using MongoDB and Next.js API Routes, providing data persistence.
+This serves as a foundation, and candidates can expand upon it.

 ## Features

 ### Implemented Pages

 - **Dashboard** - Overview with statistics, recent activity, and quick actions
-- **Classes Management** - CRUD operations for classes with modals
+- **Classes Management** - CRUD operations for classes with modals (with data persistence)
-- **Students Management** - Manage students with class assignments
+- **Students Management** - Manage students with class assignments (with data persistence)
 - **Attendance System** - Mark attendance by class and date
 - **AI Summary** - Placeholder UI for AI-powered attendance insights
 - **Teams Integration** - UI for Microsoft Teams webhook integration